mysqljs/mysql/Readme.md

 ## Ping

 A ping packet can be sent over a connection using the `connection.ping` method.
-This mehtod will send a ping packet to the server and when the server responds, the callback will fire.
+This method will send a ping packet to the server and when the server responds, the callback will fire.
 If an error occurred, the callback will fire with an error argument.

 ```js